Captainexpo-1/CloudMath/README.md

 ### random-number

-This operation finds a random number between 0 and 1
+This operation gets a random number between 0 and 1

 ## Notes

 The quadratic and cubic formulas only return real roots

-Currently there is no permanent domain for this api so it will only work locally which I believe is even better.

 ## Contributing

-If you want to contribute to this api you are wrong and you should stop.

-However if you are still reading this and you want to contribute you can make a pull request and I will probably accept it.
+If you would like to contribute you can make a pull request and it will be reviewed and most likely accepted.

-(Please contribute)
+### Is this a joke?

+It's a joke until it's not